 This vision was overwhelming to Brad, and he only told a few people about the vision.
 He prayed to the Lord, "How can I do this?
 Who am I?
 I do not have the skills to do this.
 I do not have the intellect, nor the training."
 He tucked it away for seven years while pastoring in two different churches during that time.

 In 2014, Alyssa, Brad’s daughter returned from a One Thing Internship at the International House of Prayer in Kansas City, MO.
 She lived in a prayer environment for a year and half, and the Lord created her to be a worship leader there.
 Upon return, she said the Lord was moving her to start a House of Prayer to reach her generation in Kenosha.
 She did not know the vision that the Lord spoke to her father, so thus it began.
 As a family, Brad, Barb, and Alyssa Williams with a small group of like-minded individuals; The Furnace Kenosha came into being, and we are believing in the Vision that God gave us.
 There have been multiple prophecies over the church and the family confirming what God wishes to establish.
 Those prophecies will be forthcoming on this site.

-The Furnace House of Prayer is inspired by the International House of Prayer in Kansas City, MO and other Houses of Prayer in our Nation and abroad as well as Brad pastoring at Prayer House AG with friend and mentor Ron Auch Sr. The Furnace is an independent church that is committed to pray for the release of the fullness of God’s power and purpose, as we will actively win the lost, make disciples, heal the sick, feed the poor, and impact every sphere of society in our region.
+The Furnace Kenosha is inspired by other Houses of Prayer in our Nation and abroad as well as Brad pastoring at Prayer House AG with friend and mentor Ron Auch Sr. The Furnace is an independent church that is committed to pray for the release of the fullness of God’s power and purpose, as we will actively win the lost, make disciples, heal the sick, feed the poor, and impact every sphere of society in our region.
 Our vision is to work in relationship with the wider Body of Christ to engage in the Great Commission, as we seek to walk out the two great commandments to love God and love people and cause an awakening in Southeastern Wisconsin and beyond.